TimL20/icinga2api_py/doc/17_StreamClient.rst

 ============

-The class ``StreamClient`` is a subclass of ``API`` (usage described in “Basic API Client”).
+The class ``StreamClient`` is a subclass of ``API`` (usage described in :ref:`doc-basic-api`).
 Making requests with this client works exactly the same as with ``API`` or also the non-streaming ``Client``.
 The StreamClient, as the name may suggest, adds the ability to easily consume streamed content.
 For Icinga this is important for the Event